-Default value 1

-Description Defines the current period for the system.
-To change the current period, you can use the user interface in the software (Administration > Tables > Table Administration > System Current Period / Year).

-SystemCurrentYea ır

-Default value 1

-Description Defines the current year for the system.
+Default value 1 Description Defines the current year for the system.
 To change the current year, you can use the user interface in the software (Administration > Tables > Table Administration > System Current Period / Year).

-SystemName

-Default value Axiom

-Description Defines the name of the system.
+SystemName Default value Axiom Description Defines the name of the system.
 You can change this name as desired.
 This setting can be modified using the System Configuration page in the Web Client.

-TableRepartitionin ngRowLimit

-Default value 2000000